iotivity/iotivity-lite/README.rst

 Getting Started
 ---------------

-IoTivity-Constrained is an open-source software stack and library that implements the Open Connectivity Foundation (OCF) standards for the Internet of Things (IoT).
+IoTivity-Constrained is a lightweight implementation of the `Open Connectivity Foundation <https://openconnectivity.org/>`_ (OCF) standards for the Internet of Things (IoT).

-It was designed to build IoT applications for resource-constrained hardware and software environments.
-It targets the wide array of embedded devices using low-power and low-cost MCUs that will proliferate the
-IoT landscape.
+It was designed to build secure and interoperable IoT applications in full compliance with the `OCF specifications <https://openconnectivity.org/developer/specifications>`_ with a minimal footprint not exceeding the needs of the specifications.
+The stack architecture lends itself to be ported rapidly to any chosen hardware/OS environment.

+IoT applications may be built for a wide variety of rich and resource-constrained devices across the IoT landscape.
+As a general guideline, it should be feasible to deploy applications on class 2 constrained devices (>256KB Flash, >50KB RAM), or better.

+The project is open-source, and its code is distributed under the commercial-friendly Apache v2 license.

 Contents
 --------

 - `IoTivity-Constrained Architecture`_
 - `Project directory structure`_
-- `Pull dependencies`_
+- `Setup source tree`_
 - `Building sample applications on Linux`_
-- `Building sample applications on Zephyr (with QEMU)`_
-- `Building sample applications on RIOT OS and Contiki`_
 - `Framework configuration`_

 IoTivity-Constrained Architecture